dijkstracula/solvent/paper/report.md

 ## Summary

-> I think some kind of concluding thoughts would be nice?
-It just sort of ends
-> at the moment.

-TODO: soundness?
-Yep, because we know SMT is sound.  automation?
-Yes, modulo writing your own qualifiers.  subtyping?
-Yep.  termination: yep, because the number of qualifiers is finite and so too is our lattice.
-A+ would typecheck again.
+Dependent type reconstruction is an impossibilty if careful constraints are not placed on the type system.
+Leveraging SMT for discharging subtyping checks lets us maintain all the properties of simple polymorphic type systems while increasing expressiveness.
+We retain soundness -- certainly the most important type-theoretic guarantee -- because we know Z3 and its theories are themselves sound.
+And subtyping and termination guarantees remain because our infinite space of qualifiers is reduced to a finite lattice.

 [^1]: In particular, those derived from the Hindley-Milner subset of System F, which we can intuit as being more or less equivalent in expressiveness to